movers + makers

 Shani Robison (BA, MA from Brigham Young University) is the company ballet teacher for Wasatch Contemporary Dance Company, Co-Artistic Director of Chrysalis Ballet, adjunct faculty at the University of Utah and UVU, and instructor at Central Utah Ballet and Lifehouse Performing Arts Academy.
 She also teaches master ballet technique classes throughout Salt Lake and Utah Counties and choreographs contemporary ballet works for professional companies to youth companies.
 Shani recently won Utah’s Best of State Choreographer in both 2024 and 2025 and the Rocky Mountain Choreography Festival in 2023 and 2024.
 Her works have also been selected and presented nationally at the Palm Desert Choreography Festival and internationally at the Florence Italy Dance Festival.

-Contemporary Technique with Jenny Mair
+Modern Technique and Partnering with Jenny Mair and Jocelyn Smith

 June 6, 10:45-12:15 PM